DataDog/integrations-extras/actioner/README.md

 ## Overview

 Actioner is a no-code app builder that allows you to build your own apps for Slack and workflow automations without requiring any coding.
-This integration establishes the required connection to use Datadog API Actions in Actioner.
-Actioner does not publish or fetch data, however, you can create a workflow to accomplish this using Datadog API calls.
+This integration uses OAuth to connect your account with Actioner but does not publish or fetch data.
+With this integration, you can create workflows in Actioner using the Datadog API.

 ## Setup

 After you install the integration, click the **Connect Account** button in Datadog to be redirected to your Actioner account to set up the OAuth2 connection.